-Dr. Bargonetti has advanced the understanding of the role mtp53, MDMX, MDM2 in the spread of TNBC.
-Her work has shown that: 1) metastatic TNBCs that harbor a mutated p53 protein (mtp53) are sensitive to PARP inhibitors; 2) MDM2 and MDMX are often upregulated along with mtp53 in highly metastatic breast cancer; and 3) upregulation of MDMX increases circulating tumor cells (CTCs) thereby facilitating TNBC metastasis.
-In the last year, the Bargonetti lab demonstrated that PARP inhibition promotes breast cancer cell death and correlates with a progressive reduction in MDMX protein while MDM2 interacts with a critical DNA repair protein.
-The team has also developed laboratory models in which these proteins have been manipulated in order to delve further into how they influence PARP inhibitor sensitivity.
+Dr. Bargonetti has advanced the understanding of the role of mtp53, MDMX, and MDM2 in the spread of TNBC.
+Her work has shown that: 1) metastatic TNBCs that harbor a mutated p53 protein (mtp53) are sensitive to PARP inhibitors; 2) MDM2 and MDMX are often upregulated along with mtp53 in highly metastatic breast cancer; 3) upregulation of MDMX increases circulating tumor cells (CTCs) thereby facilitating TNBC metastasis; and 4) PARP inhibition promotes breast cancer cell death and correlates with a reduction in MDMX protein while MDM2 interacts with a critical DNA repair protein.
+The team has also developed laboratory models in which these proteins have been manipulated in order to further delve into how they influence PARP inhibitor sensitivity.
 Using these models, Dr. Bargonetti’s group showed that specific p53 mutations, or high expression of both mtp53 and PARP, are potential indicators of sensitivity to PARP inhibitor treatment.

 Jill Bargonetti, PhD has carried out extensive research on the wild-type p53 protein (which assists in the suppression of tumor cells) and oncogenic mutant p53 (which is a tumor promoter).
 She is also a leader in the field of MDM2 research, studying how MDM2 promotes breast cancer proliferation and the survival of circulating tumor cells.
 She received her B.A. from SUNY Purchase, her MS and PhD from New York University and her postgraduate training from Columbia University.
 In 1994, she joined the professoriate at The City University of New York (CUNY) at Hunter College and The Graduate Center in the PhD Programs of Biology and Biochemistry and currently holds the title of Full Professor at CUNY along with an adjunct professoriate appointment at the Weill Cornell Medical College in the Department of Cell Biology.